sjakthol/aws-eks-playground/README.md

 ```

 ## Logging with Fluent Bit

+Note: This does not work at the moment.

 The `components/logging/` contains a Fluent Bit setup for forwarding logs
 from pods to CloudWatch Logs.
 The included configuration enriches each log
 line with Kubernetes metadata and outputs the logs in JSON format.
 Use the